dm03514/blog/sre/strategy-deploying-slos-across-an-organization/README.md

 # SRE: Strategy: Deploying SLOs Across An Organization

-The Google SRE book revolutionized operations by providing the theory and practice behind SLOs but largely leaves implementation strategy up to individual adopters.
+The Google SRE book revolutionized operations by providing the theory and practice behind SLOs but largely leaves implementation [strategy](https://lethain.com/strategies-visions/) up to individual adopters.
 The why behind SLO's was explained but not the how.
 This post outlines a strategy for deploying SLO's across an organization based on my single successful experience.
 It outlines the principles/constraints around the solution and then proposes a solution that respects those constraints.
 This posts outlines a technical strategy to deploy SLO's across an organization; allowing every team to incorporates SLO's into their specific services and to start making decisions based on those SLO's.

 ## What is An SLO?
-This post largely assumes that the reader is already familiar with SLO's as defined by google (LINK).
+This post largely assumes that the reader is already familiar with [SLO's as defined by google](https://landing.google.com/sre/sre-book/chapters/service-level-objectives/).
 SLO's establish a link behind a service provider (engineers) and a client, and makes that link visible and actionable.

 <p align="center">
   <img src="static/service_provider_vs_consumer.png">